Nomura announces six hires to boost banking business

+April 11 Sergei Stepanov, the chief executive of Russian coal producer Raspadskaya, told reporters on Tuesday:

-Asian investment bank Nomura Holdings Inc (8604.T) said on Tuesday it had made a number of hires as it seeks to strengthen its investment banking division.
+Nov 12 Asian investment bank Nomura Holdings Inc said on Tuesday it had made a number of hires as it seeks to strengthen its investment banking division.

 The firm has hired Edward Aitken as head of Americas retail investment banking.
 He previously held banking roles at Merrill Lynch, RBC Capital Markets and Viant Group.

-Richard Eisenberg has joined Nomura as the head of media investment banking for the Americas after stints at UBS and JPMorgan Chase & Co (JPM.N).
+Richard Eisenberg has joined Nomura as the head of media investment banking for the Americas after stints at UBS and JPMorgan Chase & Co.

 Ben Adams has joined Nomura's healthcare group where he will cover healthcare services.
 He has previously worked at Barclays Capital, Bear Stearns and BMO Capital Markets.